 From the Bunyan Court lift No. 59 there is a passage at 02 level which takes you into the car park of the Virgin Active gym which has an entrance onto Beech Street.
 There is also a door set in a much bigger metal gate into Bridgewater Square, which is a good shortcut at street level to reach Waitrose.

 At 03 level of the staircase and lift there is a slightly awkward entrance into the car park, halfway up a ramp.

 I am not aware of any stores.

-Beech Garden is an interestingly shaped gardens set in the brick surface, which is itself at different levels.
+Beech Gardens is an interestingly shaped gardens set in the brick surface, which is itself at different levels.
 The bricks have been laid in patterns to lead you through bushes to stepped areas where there are seats.
 The bushes are larger here than almost anywhere else.
-Beech Garden becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Station.
-On one side of Beech Garden there is a mini-lake in front of Bryer Court, with little fountains and lots of plant life.
+Beech Gardens becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Station.
+On one side of Beech Gardens there is a mini-lake in front of Bryer Court, with little fountains and lots of plant life.

 List description of this building issued by the Department of Culture, Media and Sport (as it then was) in 2001.